Integer

 Many of the NUMA features used by FMS work best when the machine is dedicated to FMS applications.
 This may be a single application or multiple applications where each one is explicitly placed.
 Running more than one application on a group of processors, or letting the operating system schedule other tasks on top of a FMS NUMA job may significantly degrade performance.

 The fundamental building block of a NUMA machine is the "node".
-On Compaq systems, this is referred to as a Resource Affinity Domain (RAD) and on SGI it is referred to as a Memory Locality Domain (MLD).
-Within the node, all processors share a common memory with high-speed uniform access.
+Within the node, all processing cores share a common memory with high-speed uniform access.
+This may be a single multi-core processor or multiple processors each having multiple cores.
 Programming at this level is similar to Symmetric MultiProcessor (SMP) programming techniques.
-Currently the number of processors per node is 2 or 4, but this number may increase in the future.
 The FMS Parameter NPNODE defines the number of processors per node.
-It defaults to a value appropriate for your machine (except for the SGI Origin 2000, where it must be explicitly set to 2 in the license file).
+It defaults to a value appropriate for your machine.

-The number of nodes NUMNOD is obtained by dividing the number of processors being used MAXCPU by the number of processors per node NPNODE.
+The number of nodes NUMNOD is obtained by dividing the total number of processing cores being used MAXCPU by the number of processors per node NPNODE.
 This parameter is automatically computed by FMS.

 In order to achieve peak performance on a NUMA machine, the software must maximize references to local memory and minimize references to remote memory.
 This requires close coordination between which processor runs the thread and where the memory is placed.
 In addition, the software must be designed to distribute the data in a fashion similar to programming techniques used on distributed memory computers.